docmhvr/AI-Research-Assistant/README.md

 ## Usage

 1. Enter your research topic, goal, or abstract.
-2. Click the "Let's go!" button to get research recommendations and relevant research papers.
+2. Click the "Let's go!" button to get research recommendations and relevant research papers and their summaries.

+Make sure you have Ollama installed on your device, with loaded Llama3 model or change as per your need